Citroën 2CV

-Between 1948 and 1990, more than 3.8 million 2CVs were produced, making it the world's first front-wheel drive car to become a million seller after Citroën's own earlier model, the more upscale Traction Avant, which had become the first front-wheel drive car to sell in similar six-figure numbers.
-The 2CV platform spawned many variants, as detailed in the "Production numbers" section.
-The 2CV and its variants are collectively known as the A-Series.
+Between 1948 and 1990, more than 3.8 million 2CVs were produced, making it the world's first front-wheel drive car to become a million seller after Citroën's own earlier model, the more upmarket Traction Avant, which had become the first front-wheel drive car to sell in similar six-figure numbers.
+The 2CV platform spawned many variants; the 2CV and its variants are collectively known as the A-Series.
 Notably these include the 2CV-based delivery vans known as fourgonnettes, the Ami, the Dyane, the Acadiane, and the Mehari.
 In total, Citroën manufactured over 9 million of the 2CVs and its derivative models.

 A 1953 technical review in Autocar described "the extraordinary ingenuity of this design, which is undoubtedly the most original since the Model T Ford".
 In 2011, The Globe and Mail called it a "car like no other".
 The motoring writer L. J. K. Setright described the 2CV as "the most intelligent application of minimalism ever to succeed as a car", and a car of "remorseless rationality".

 Both the design and the history of the 2CV mirror the Volkswagen Beetle in significant ways.
 Conceived in the 1930s, to make motorcars affordable to regular people for the first time in their countries, both went into large scale production in the late 1940s, featuring air-cooled boxer engines at the same end as their driven axle, omitting a length-wise drive shaft, riding on exactly the same 2400 mm wheelbase, and using a platform chassis to facilitate the production of derivative models.
-Just like the Beetle, the 2CV became not only a million seller, but also one of the few cars in history to continue a single generation in production for over four decades.
+Just like the Beetle, the 2CV became not only a million seller but also one of the few cars in history to continue a single generation in production for over four decades.

+A prototype was developed in the late 1990s under the name "Citroën 2CV 2000".
+However, it did not go into production.